Life Is Not Like Flying—Navigating Uncertainty with Purpose and Adaptability.

 Have you been there?
 Have you ever flown low over a rainforest, shrouded in mist and surrounded by thunderstorms, that goes on as far as the eye can see while trying to get to a distant clearing in the forest represented by an imaginary place in your mind?
 No matter how ethereal that place seems, you always know it exists and will find your designated clearing in the forest if you keep your eyes open.

-However, life’s destinations are not certain, which makes a daily journal so interesting.
-There is no assured outcome.
+However, life’s destinations are not pre-determined, making a daily journal unpredictable with no assured outcome.
 We record what we see and predict what we hope or believe will happen, and then decisions and events shape the result.
-The pilot’s credo is to record the journey as best as possible and safely land where we may.
+The pilot’s credo is to record the journey and safely land where we may.

 Cessna C208B-EX Seaplane beached on a remote island in the Philippines.